Marc Thiessen

+Marc Alexander Thiessen (born January 13, 1967) is an American political columnist, speechwriter, and political commentator.
+He is a columnist for The Washington Post, a Fox News contributor, and a resident fellow at the American Enterprise Institute.
+From 2004 to 2009, he was a member of President George W. Bush’s speechwriting team, serving as chief speechwriter in the final years of the administration.
+Earlier, he was chief speechwriter for Secretary of Defense Donald Rumsfeld and a longtime aide to Senator Jesse Helms.

+In 2010, Thiessen published Courting Disaster, a book defending the CIA’s use of enhanced interrogation techniques, which became a New York Times bestseller and drew significant criticism.
+He has also co-founded a communications firm and has been affiliated with the Hoover Institution as a visiting fellow.

 Early life and education

 Thiessen was born on January 13, 1967.
 He grew up on the Upper East Side in Manhattan, where both his parents were doctors and "left-of-center liberal Democrat types".
 His mother grew up in Poland and fought as a teenager in the Warsaw Uprising, a military struggle in which his grandfather died.

 Thiessen is a graduate of the Taft School (1985), a private prep school in Watertown, Connecticut.
-He earned a Bachelor of Arts degree from Vassar College in 1989 and completed graduate studies at the Naval War College.
+He earned a Bachelor of Arts degree from Vassar College in 1989 and has done graduate studies at the Naval War College.

 Career

 After graduating from college, Thiessen moved to Washington, D.C., where he has worked for many years, starting at the lobbying firm Black, Manafort, Stone and Kelly (BMSK) from 1989 to 1993.
-BMSK is notable as two of the founders and name partners, Paul Manafort and Roger Stone, became convicted felons during the Trump administration (Manafort was convicted of 8 charges and prosecuted on 10 more to which he admitted guilt, and was later charged with dozens more in NY; Stone was convicted for 7 felonies) but both were pardoned by Trump, one of the firm's first clients.
+BMSK is notable as two of the founders and name partners, Paul Manafort and Roger Stone, became convicted felons during the first Trump administration (Manafort was convicted of 8 charges and prosecuted on 10 more to which he admitted guilt, and was later charged with dozens more in NY; Stone was convicted for 7 felonies); both were pardoned by Trump, one of the firm's first clients.

 From 1995 to 2001, he served on Capitol Hill as spokesman and senior policy advisor to Senate Foreign Relations Committee Chairman Jesse Helms (R-NC).

 He joined the George W. Bush administration as Chief Speechwriter for Donald Rumsfeld in 2001, and later to Bush's speechwriting team in 2004.
 In February 2008, he became chief speechwriter when William McGurn resigned.

 In March 2009, Thiessen and Peter Schweizer founded the communications firm, Oval Office Writers LLC.

 Since 2009, Thiessen has been a visiting fellow at the Hoover Institution.
 He is also a resident fellow at the American Enterprise Institute.

 Thiessen has been a columnist for The Washington Post since March 2010.
 In his columns, he has criticized the Obama administration and advocated against the Iran nuclear deal.
 In 2020, he defended President Donald Trump’s decision to assassinate Iranian General Qasem Soleimani, saying it was "defensive, preemptive, and lawful."

 He also serves as a Fox News commentator.